M-10000: Legacy

 Union Pacific commissioned five diesel-powered streamliners during 1934–1936, evolved from the M-10000 design.
-The color scheme originated with M-10000 was used for UP's later streamliners, and changed incrementally to the Armour Yellow and Harbor Mist Gray livery that became UP's standard.
+The color scheme originated with M-10000 was used for UP's later streamliners and changed incrementally to the Armour Yellow and Harbor Mist Gray livery that became UP's standard.
 The "Streamliner" name for M-10000 became the general term for locomotives and passenger trains styled with clean lines and an aerodynamic look.
-The high-mounted, behind-the-nose cab design originated with M-10000 was later adopted for EMC's E-Series and F-Series locomotives, although without the front-mounted air intake.
-Integrated-body-and-frame, or carbody, designs became standard for rail equipment where weight was a concern, such as early mainline diesel locomotives, passenger cars, urban mass transit rail, and high speed passenger rail.
+The high-mounted, behind-the-nose cab design originated with M-10000 was later adopted for EMD's E-unit and F-unit locomotives, although without the front-mounted air intake.
+Integrated-body-and-frame, or carbody, designs became standard for rail equipment where weight was a concern, such as early mainline diesel locomotives, passenger cars, urban mass transit rail, and high-speed passenger rail.

 In popular culture

-In the 1937 children's book "Choo Choo: The Story Of An Engine Who Ran Away" by Virginia Lee Burton, an M-10000 is cast as the streamliner train that helps Choo Choo's crew pursue the title engine after she runs away.
+In the 1937 children's book "Choo Choo: The Story of an Engine Who Ran Away" by Virginia Lee Burton, an M-10000 is cast as the streamliner train that helps Choo Choo's crew pursue the title engine after she runs away.
 Once Choo Choo is found on an old unused track, her engineer, Jim, uses a chain to help the streamliner tow Choo Choo back to the big city as the M-10000 lacks couplers.